Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Simulation Results

-{\it The proposed EIT-GPR method.} Simulation results in Fig.~\ref{fig:GPR-channel-estimation-SV} and Fig.~\ref{fig:GPR-channel-estimation-CDL} have demonstrated that, both the proposed single-kernel GPR and the multi-kernel GPR methods can outperform the baseline algorithms in terms of normalized mean square error (NMSE) across an SNR range of $-10 \sim 15\,{\rm dB}$.
-The mixed-kernel GPR method outperforms all its rivals, mainly due to its strongest capability to match the EM correlation laws in the received pilots.
-The single-kernel GPR method is superior to all the non-GPR methods, which demonstrates that the proposed EIT kernel better captures the fundamental laws of the EM channel.
-In other words, the EIT kernel provides better understandings of the wireless channel compared with the sparsity understanding in the AMP and OMP algorithms, and the isotropic fading understanding in the MMSE-isotropic algorithm~\cite{demir2022channel}.
-Note that under both the SV channel model and the CDL channel model, the proposed EIT-GPR methods outperform the baselines.
-However, the mixed-kernel GPR method does not always achieve the best performance, which is mainly due to over-parameterization brought by different channel statistics.
+{\bf Estimator performance w.r.t.
+SNR.} In Fig.~\ref{fig:GPR-channel-estimation-SV}, the proposed GPR estimators are compared with various baseline channel estimators under SV channel model.
+Fig.~\ref{fig:GPR-channel-estimation-CDL} presents the results under the standard CDL channel model.
+All the estimators work in the {\it single-shot learning} regime without historical channel data.
+Simulation results in Fig.~\ref{fig:GPR-channel-estimation-SV} and Fig.~\ref{fig:GPR-channel-estimation-CDL} have demonstrated that, both the proposed single-kernel GPR and the multi-kernel GPR EIT-MMSE methods can outperform the baseline algorithms in terms of normalized mean square error (NMSE) across an SNR range of $-10 \sim 15\,{\rm dB}$.
+The mixed-kernel EIT-MMSE method outperforms all its rivals, mainly due to its strongest capability to match the EM correlation laws in the received pilots.
+The single-kernel EIT-MMSE method is superior to all the baseline estimators, which demonstrates that the proposed EMCF better captures the fundamental laws of the EM channel.
+In other words, the EMCF provides better understanding of the wireless channel compared with the sparsity understanding in the AMP and OMP algorithms, and the isotropic fading understanding in the isotropic LMMSE algorithm~\cite{demir2022channel}.
+Note that with both the SV channel model and the CDL channel model, the proposed EIT-MMSE methods outperform the baselines.
+However, the mixed-kernel EIT-MMSE method does not always achieve the best performance, which is mainly due to over-parameterization.